 We’ve also put together a specific article on how to install Android apps on Chrome OS if you’re using a Chromebook.

-head-on Emulating Android on Windows
+Emulating Android on Windows

 An emulator is the simplest way to run Android apps on Windows.
 We have two separate emulators, each focusing on a different aspect of the game.
 Google offers Android Studio, which includes an Android emulator if you’re interested in developing it.
 However, it’s basically only for developers, whereas our other two suggestions are for end-users.